ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_4.typ

 `user/` directory.
 This program is essentially the same as any other C program, except it must use `exit(0)` instead of `return 0;`

-After doing so, you then modify the makefile.
+After doing so, you must modify the makefile.
 Starting on line 125 is a section that looks like this:

 ```make